vdaas/vald/docs/api/serach.md

 ## SearchByID RPC

-SearchByID PRC it the method to search similar vectors using by user defined vector ID.<br>
+SearchByID RPC it the method to search similar vectors using by user defined vector ID.<br>
-The vector whose ID is same to requested ID should be indexed into the `vald-agent` before searching.
+The vector with the same requested ID should be indexed into the `vald-agent` before searching.

 ### Input